digitalocean/container-blueprints/DOKS-wordpress/README.md

 Now, you can access the WordPress using the domain configured earlier.

-### Confiugre plugins
+### Configuring WordPress Plugins

 TODO

-### Upgrade WordPress
+### Upgrading WordPress

-Because of its popularity, WordPress is often a target for malicious exploitation, so it’s important to keep it updated.
-We can upgrade Helm releases with the command helm upgrade.
+Being so popular, WordPress becomes often a target for malicious exploitation, so it’s important to keep it up to date.
+You can upgrade WordPress via the `helm upgrade` command.

 First, update the helm repository: